Using annuities at any stage in life

 Most annuities fall into one of two basic categories — immediate or deferred.
 With an immediate annuity, you begin to receive income payments soon after you make your initial payment.
 A deferred annuity is intended to help you grow your money over time until you are ready to take income.
 Deferred annuities can be either variable or fixed.

 Variable annuities offer the opportunity to invest in the market through underlying funds that are generally a mix of stocks and bonds and sometimes alternative investments.
 So the value of a variable annuity changes from day to day with the performance of the funds in which it is invested.

 What is a fixed annuity?

 Fixed annuities, on the other hand, pay a guaranteed rate of interest.
 Those interested in purchasing fixed annuities forego the potential of market returns in exchange for the security of knowing their initial payment is protected from market losses.

-Annuity guarantees are based on the continued strength, soundness and are subject to the claims-paying ability of the issuing company.
+Annuity guarantees are based on the continued strengths and soundness, and are subject to the claims-paying ability of the issuing company.
 The guarantees do not apply to the performance of a variable annuity’s underlying investments, which will vary with market conditions.
 That means it is a good idea to consider the long-term stability of the company that issues the annuity.